-Make sure your child arrives at school on time; the bell is rung at 8.50am.
+Make sure your child arrives at school on time; the doors open at 8:40am.
 This encourages habits of good timekeeping and lessens any possible classroom disruption.
-If your child arrives after the register has closed at 9am without a good reason, this will be recorded as an ‘unauthorised’ absence for that session.
+If your child arrives after the register has closed at 8:55am, they will be recorded as late for that session.

 If your child has to miss school, it is vital that you let the school know why.
 You should discuss the reasons as early as possible, or, if it is due to illness, please contact the school on the first morning of the absence by ringing the office on 01954 780618 and or sending an email to email@example.com.
 Unacceptable reasons for missing school include shopping and birthdays and the School does not usually authorise holidays in term time.
 Unauthorised absences do not automatically become authorised by parents giving a note.

 Make sure your child understands that you do not approve of them missing school and be on the alert for any particular reasons for non-attendance, such as friendship issues or problems with school work; please discuss these with us as early as possible.

 How we can help

 Book an appointment with either your child’s class teacher or the Headteacher if you have any concerns about your child and their attendance at school.
 Alternatively, you can contact an Attendance Improvement Officer (EWO) through the school, or through one of the District Teams.